gamesmiths-guild/forge-godot/README.md

    ```xml
    <Import Project="addons/forge/Forge.props" />
    ```
-3. Back in the Godot editor, build your project by clicking `Build` in the top-right corner of the script editor.
+3. In the Godot editor, build your project by clicking `Build` in the top-right corner of the script editor.
-4. Enable **Forge Gameplay System** in `Project > Project Settings > Plugins`.
+4. Enable **Forge Gameplay System** under `Project > Project Settings > Plugins`.

 ## Documentation